chmcewan/Provisio/README.md

       rm -fR /
     #end

+    #do buzz if production
+      echo "It worked!" | mail user@gmail.com
+    #end

-Commented scripts that don't use *never* are syntactically valid without Provisio and may be self-sufficient if there is no distinction between *once* and *always* in production.
-Even here, Provisio can still be helpful during development when configurations may be less well determined.
+Commented scripts are syntactically valid without Provisio.
+If they don't use *never* or *if* and don't use secondary provsio commands then they may be self-sufficient when there is no distinction between *once* and *always* in production.
+For such simple scripts, Provisio can still be helpful during development when configurations may still be in flux (see Example below).

 ### Secondary provisio commands